 4. Get your ISP to change your IP address

-If you want another IP address and want it to stay the same forever, then you can ask for a static IP address from your ISP.
+If you want to go for another IP address and want it to stay the same forever, then you can ask for a static IP address from your ISP.
 While your ISP might charge you for this, you will receive a new IP that you can insert into your device’s network settings.

 5. Using a Tor browser for a new IP